Trading Education

 See how maker and taker orders interact with the order book in real-time.

-How to Always Pay Maker Fees
+How to Bias Toward Maker Fills

 Follow these simple rules to ensure you're paying the lowest fees on every trade.
 Spot vs futures fees.